kelseywood/Bremia-lactucae-WY-effector-characterization/README.md

 ### [Supplemental motif table with Species, GeneID, sequence, various motif presences](https://github.com/mjnur/Bremia-lactucae-WY-effector-characterization/blob/master/motif_counting/20200805_Supplemental_motif_category_table.csv)

-Note that the various RXLR string searches were done on non-redundant genomes with cleaved sequences, but the CSV contains the full sequence.
-Genomes were made non-redundant using CD-HIT, and cleaved using SignalP 4.1, on sensitive mode.
+(Note that the various RXLR string searches were done on non-redundant genomes with cleaved sequences, but the CSV contains the full sequence.
+Genomes were made non-redundant using CD-HIT, and cleaved using SignalP 4.1, on sensitive mode)